Top Ten Things SEGA is Best Known For

 No doubt that Sega made great music, even after their string of games declined in quality and quantity.

-To all those arguers out there, NiGHTS is a he. and a she. and also a they. truth is, NiGHTS is whoever and whatever you want them to be.
-NiGHTS is a character you can relate to, and admire. if you say NiGHTS is male, you are correct.
+To all those who argue, NiGHTS is a he, a she, and also a they.
+The truth is, NiGHTS is whoever and whatever you want them to be.
+NiGHTS is a character you can relate to and admire.
+If you say NiGHTS is male, you are correct.
 If you say NiGHTS is female, you are also correct.
-The magnificent thing about NiGHTS is that they can be whoever you want. (at least they were until Sega gave them a voice)
+The magnificent thing about NiGHTS is that they can be whoever you want.
+At least, they were until Sega gave them a voice.

 NiGHTS (from the game Nights into Dreams) was the unofficial second mascot of Sega.
 Her look was inspired by the performers of Cirque du Soleil.
 She's probably the only non-Sonic character who might still be recognized.
 Not bad for only having two games.

 Another thing that Sega dropped the ball on.
-Had Sega not of dropped the ball on several of their non-Sonic properties, Sega would still be making game consoles.
-3D entries of games Sega dropped the ball on could of made up for the string of bad and mediocre Sonic games.
+Had Sega not dropped the ball on several of their non-Sonic properties, Sega would still be making game consoles.
+3D entries of games Sega dropped the ball on could have made up for the string of bad and mediocre Sonic games.

 I get that Sega ditched Alex Kidd as the leading mascot, but ditching him completely was a very dumb move in hindsight.
 Ditching Alex Kidd is one of Sega's worst decisions.